silvainfm/TPaper/README.md

 * Evaluate models on efficiency and carefully curate training data instead of web scraping.
 Focus on data engineering.
 * Focus research on understanding model capabilities, not just leaderboard performance.
 * Perform pre-deployment testing like pre-mortems to surface risks.

+## Mistral VS GPT-4

-# Mistral
+### Mistral
-* [Mistral](https://docs.mistral.ai) is a smaller LM with only 7 billion parameters that has shown strong performance on NLP tasks.
+* [Mistral](https://docs.mistral.ai) is a smaller LM with only ~7B parameters that has shown strong performance on NLP tasks.
 * It demonstrates that large parameter counts are not always necessary for good performance.
 * Smaller models like Mistral should be explored as an alternative to ever larger models.

-## Mistral VS GPT-4
 ### Mistral - Pseudocode
 Parameters = 7.3 billion
 Model Architecture: